inesh-dev/Networking-/Day8/OSIModel/OSIModel.md

 ## 7. Physical Layer

 The Physical Layer is the **actual physical link** between two devices.
 It is responsible for transferring **raw bits (0s and 1s)** over the network medium, such as cables, fiber optics, or wireless signals.

+Note:After the Transport layer, data is NOT split again — but it is wrapped by other headers.